csaldivar-astate/EJS-And-CSS/README.md

 ## Step 3: The Views

 Use the EJS files I provided as a guide.
+Notice that the `views` directory is in lowercase.
+This is the default name used by express and it is case-sensitive.

 ### `directoryPage.ejs`

-Create a new file in the `Views` directory called `directoryPage.ejs`.
+Create a new file in the `views` directory called `directoryPage.ejs`.
 This template file will be used to display all of the user accounts.
 Add a `link` element for the css file `users.css` in the `head` element.
 This will give your page the default styling so you can compare your page to the correct page. **DO NOT MODIFY THE CSS FILE.**

 Look back at the `renderDirectory` function in `userController.js`.
 You will be able to access the array by using `users`.